ashdkx/WebCheckers/docs/DesignDoc.md

 This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._

 Players are able to create and sign in with an unique username.
 After they are signed in, they will be able to challenge other signed-in players to a match.
 When players are in a match, they will be able to move the pieces by drag-and-drop, and also receive assistance through the help menu if they are confused.
 ### Definition of MVP
-> _Provide a simple description of the Minimum Viable Product._

-Our MVP is when users are able to sign in and start a match.
+Our MVP is when users are able to sign in, start a game, and are able to play a game of checkers based on the American Checkers rules.
+Obviously, this involves all types of movement and crowning pieces.

 ### MVP Features
 > _Provide a list of top-level Epics and/or Stories of the MVP._